ibm-messaging/cphtestp/README.md

 For the above downloads, filter the fixpack selection platform to Linux 64 bit, x86_64, and select the IBM-MQC-UbuntuLinuxX64 download.

+## Build and run as a standalone Docker container

 The Dockerfile will need to be edited to refer to the client version you have downloaded, then perform a docker build as normal:

 `docker build --tag cphtestp .`